Gestational Surrogacy in Houston, Texas

-- Egg and sperm from the intended parents, both of whom will be genetically related to the child
+- Egg and sperm are from the intended parents, both of whom will be genetically related to the child

 - The intended mother’s egg with donor sperm, in which case the intended mother would be genetically related to the child

-- A donor embryo made of donor egg and sperm, meaning there would be no genetic link to the intended parents
+- A donor embryo made of donor egg and donor sperm, meaning there would be no genetic link to the intended parents

 How is gestational surrogacy different from traditional surrogacy?

 There are two types of surrogacy.
 A gestational surrogate differs from traditional surrogate in that the gestational surrogate mother has no genetic tie to the child and is not the biological mother.
 With traditional surrogacy, the surrogate mother’s own eggs are fertilized through intrauterine insemination (IUI) rather than IVF as in gestational surrogacy.
 Traditional surrogacy makes for a more complicated legal situation due to the biological connection the surrogate shares with the baby.
 For this reason, traditional surrogacy is not allowed in the state of Texas.